 The campsites are sunny and secluded, thanks to well-maintained, but wild hedges that circle around the sites.
 Cabins in Savoy Mountain State Forest are open year-round, but the rest of the campground closes on Columbus Day.

-For the best of the mountains and the eastern seacoast, you can’t beat Camden Hills State Park.
+For the best of the mountains and the coast, you can’t beat Camden Hills State Park.
 The highlight of the park is the spectacular Mount Battie.
 An easy climb will take you to the top in no time, and you’ll be lavishly rewarded with views of Camden Village and the expansive harbor beyond.
 And speaking of Camden Village, it’s just about the most charming fishing village you’ll ever lay eyes on.
-You can explore boutique shopping, visit a working harbor, and some eat some pretty amazing seafood – all on the same block.
+You can explore boutique shopping, visit a working harbor, and eat some pretty amazing seafood – all on the same block.
 The village is just a few miles from the park, so you can have the best of both worlds — total seclusion or seaside tourism.

 What we love about Camden Hills State Park: The hiking is seriously awesome, and the campground has free Wi-Fi if you need it.

-Daicey Pond Campground, Baxter State Park, Maine
+Mountain Camping at Daicey Pond Campground, Baxter State Park, Maine

 What we love about Daicey Pond Campground: Cabin #9!!

 Something to consider: There is no potable water, so be sure to bring a filter so you can drink from the pond.